tessogamba/financial-analytics-bigquery/README.md

 Calculates absolute revenue growth per company by comparing the first and last year's revenue.
 Uses CTEs and self-joins to retrieve bookend values.
 Ordered by highest growth.

 **profitability_margins.sql**
-Calculates gross profit margin, net profit margin, and EBITDA margin as percentages for every company in every year.
+Calculates gross profit margin, net profit margin, and EBITDA margin as percentages for every company across every year.
 Enables cross-company profitability comparison regardless of company size.

 **yoy_growth.sql**
 Calculates year-on-year revenue growth percentage using the `LAG` window function with `PARTITION BY company ORDER BY year`.
 Returns null for each company's first year where no prior year exists.